awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

  To view custom endpoints with the RDS API, run the [DescribeDBClusterEndpoints\.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusterEndpoints.html.html) operation\.

-## Editing a Custom Endpoint<a name="aurora-endpoint-editing"></a>
+## Editing a custom endpoint<a name="aurora-endpoint-editing"></a>

  You can edit the properties of a custom endpoint to change which DB instances are associated with the endpoint\.
 You can also change an endpoint between a static list and an exclusion list\.
-If you need more details about these endpoint properties, see [Membership Rules for Custom Endpoints](#Aurora.Endpoints.Custom.Membership)\.
+If you need more details about these endpoint properties, see [Membership rules for custom endpoints](#Aurora.Endpoints.Custom.Membership)\.

  You can't connect to or use a custom endpoint while the changes from an edit action are in progress\.
 It might take some minutes before the endpoint status returns to **Available** and you can connect again\.